How long do I have to have been married for to get a divorce?

 How does the divorce process work?

-Once the ‘petitioner’ has filed for divorce, (sent the petition and accompanying documents to court with the £550 court fee) a copy of the documents is sent to the ‘respondent’.
+Once the ‘petitioner’ has filed for divorce, (sent the petition and accompanying documents to court with the £593 court fee or used the court portal) a copy of the documents is sent to the ‘respondent’.
 The respondent is asked to complete and return an acknowledgement of service, confirming that the documents have been received and stating whether he or she intends to defend the divorce.

 Do we have to go to court in person to get divorced?